jaclx5/5-min-ds/_posts/2023-08-01-sequence_alignments_2.md

     }
 </style>

-_In this series of posts I discuss a few approaches on how to apply Bioinformatics sequence alignment tools to general non-exact text comparison and search problems._

-Update the end of the first post with more info

-> **TLDR**: If you are not interested in the biological or in Bioinformatics in general and want to go directly into the algorithms, you can jump directly to the [second post](xxx).
+_In the previous post of this series I described the biological context and appplications of sequence alignment algorithms as a motivation for it's development.
+In this second post I will go deep into the technical definitions and implementation details.<<rephrase>>_

 In the first post of this series I discussed the original biological problems that sequence alignments came to solve.
 Now we will go deeper into the technical description of alignments.